pantor/ruckig/README.md

 std::array<double, DOFs> new_acceleration;

-double duration; // Duration of the trajectory [s] bool new_calculation; // Whether a new calactuion was performed double calculation_duration; // Duration of the calculation [µs]
+double duration; // Duration of the trajectory [s] bool new_calculation; // Whether a new calactuion was performed in the last cycle double calculation_duration; // Duration of the calculation in the last cycle [µs]
 ```

-### Exceptions

 ## Tests

-The current test suite validates over 190.000 trajectories based on random inputs.
-Numeric stability is an issue.
-Position, Velocity, and Acceleration target to `1e-8`, Velocity, Acceleration, and Jerk limits to `1e-9`.
+The current test suite validates over 190.000 (random) trajectories.
+The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, and for the velocity, acceleration, and jerk limits to be within a numerical error of `1e-9`.

 ## Development